You are assisting at someone else's birth. Do good without show or fuss.

 Our doulas are trained to support personal preferences, and assist at any kind of birth.

 Anyone delivering with UC San Diego Health can request an on-call volunteer doula through our Hearts & Hands Program.
 This is a free service, and hospital staff can call for a doula at a family's request at any hour.

 Our experienced doulas are a helpful addition at any kind of birth including medically complicated births, induced labors, and cesarean deliveries.

-When a doula is called in for a mother-to-be, she stays with her continuously until her baby is born, no matter how long it takes, regardless of whether pain medications are used, or if complications develop.
+When a doula is called in, she stays continuously until the baby is born, no matter how long it takes, regardless of whether pain medications are used, or if complications develop.

-Every woman delivering a baby at the UCSD Medical Centers in Hillcrest and La Jolla will have access to a volunteer doula.
+Everyone delivering a baby at the UC San Diego Medical Centers in Hillcrest and La Jolla will have access to a volunteer doula.

-- To work within the UCSD Medical Center's patient care team as volunteer birth assistants who provide non-clinical support in accordance with each mother's preferences during her childbirth.
+- To work within the UC San Diego Medical Center's patient care team as volunteer birth assistants who provide non-clinical support in accordance with each family's preferences during childbirth.

 - To be a widely regarded, sustainable program model shown to enhance clinical outcomes and increase patient satisfaction.

 UCSD's Hillcrest and Jacobs Medical Centers are the primary hospitals for the University of California, San Diego School of Medicine.

 With two distinct birth settings and a large staff of highly trained physicians, midwives, UC San Diego Health gives more childbirth options than anywhere else in San Diego.